tblair7/playlist_generation/blog.md

 e.g.,
 params = ('id, contentDetails, statistics') # this is viable params = ('id, contentDetails.duration, statistics.viewCount') # this is not viable

+##### 2pm
+Good progress has been made!
+I've made a gen_params() function that will allow me to generate the necessary structures for the API requests, regardless of what kind of request I wish to make.
+It also has the ability to request any number of valid data forms that particular API allows.

+##### 3pm
+So that I can start pushing my progress in Python to my GitHub, I need to set an environment variable of my own API key so that it's not able to be publicly viewed.
+It took longer than it should have because I was trying to set the environment variable via Ubuntu then access it via Python.
+Once I set it via Python, it was easy enough.